By: CS2103T W13-4

 Before executing the existing rules, the index of the transaction and the account that the transaction belongs to are

-method.
+supplied to the RuleEngine through the RuleEngine#executeRules method.
 This allows for the retrieval of the transaction

 when a rule is executed against it.

-When a rule is executed, this is firstly represented as the execution of the Testable#test
+When a rule is executed, this is firstly represented as the execution of the Testable#test method on the given transaction.

 If the test passes, the predicate is true, and therefore the action is performed.
 This is represented as the execution of

-method on the given transaction.
+the Performable#perform method on the given transaction.

-The following sequence diagram shows the interaction between the RuleEngine
+The following sequence diagram shows the interaction between the RuleEngine and the different objects involved in the

 execution of the rules on a transaction:

-Shown above is a sequence diagram which takes place during the execution of the TransactionAddCommand
+Shown above is a sequence diagram which takes place during the execution of the TransactionAddCommand,

 after the new transaction has already been added.
-The RuleEngine
+The RuleEngine takes over, and retrieves the relevant handlers from

-Thereafter, the list of rules is retrieved from the RuleManager
+Thereafter, the list of rules is retrieved from the RuleManager.
+The RuleEngine iterates through the list,

-of each rule to create the required Testable
+using the RulePredicate and RuleAction of each rule to create the required Testables for testing on the

-transaction, as well as the Performable
+transaction, as well as the Performables for performing the action.

 The following activity diagram shows in greater detail the workflow of executing rules.